pmoris/miles-subgraph-miner/README.md

 - `-n`/`--nested-pvalue` -> Run with a nested p-value configuration, where the significance of a child subgraph is based on the parent matches.
 - `-a`/`--algorithm <name>` -> The subgraph mining algorithm to use, the options are: `base` (default), `gspan` and `fsg` (experimental).
 - `-v`/`--verbose` -> Print additional output messages during the analysis.
+- `--delimiter` -> A custom delimiter in case the input files are not tab-separated: tab / "\t" (default), comma / ",", semicolon / ";", space / " " or pipe / "|".
 - `--statistics <filepath>` -> Store additional memory usage statistics in a file.
 - `--debug` -> Print the full stack trace for debugging purposes.